Code of Conduct for Members at Sarbat Social Events

 - To respect the opinions, views and lifestyles of all members.

-- To respect the wishes of members at all stages of coming to terms with their sexuality, especially those who are new to the group and scene.
+- To respect the wishes of members at all stages of coming to terms with their sexuality or gender identity, especially those who are new to the group and scene.

 - To not push individuals beyond their limits, whilst being aware of one’s own limits.

 - Violent or threatening behaviour or any perceived threat will not be tolerated.

 - To respect the values of the group.

 - To respect the confidentiality of members outside of the group.

 - To remember that this is a safe and comfortable environment for all people, regardless of people’s sexuality or relationship status.

 - To bear in mind that not everyone at the group will be as confident about their sexuality or gender identity as others, and to act accordingly and be sensitive to the comfort levels of other members.